utensil/blog/content/posts/math-2024/index.md

 ### Dynamical Systems: Bifurcation Theory

 The preferred reference for me is {{< cite "izhikevich2007dynamical" >}} for its applications in neuroscience and various excellent diagrams.
-But this is not a mathematically rigorous treatment of bifurcation theory.
+But it's not a mathematically rigorous treatment of bifurcation theory.

 ## TODOs